Alabama Child Support Lawyers

-If you are considering either raising or lowering child support in your prior case, then our child support attorneys might be able to help.
-When you call our office, you can get a free phone consult with our child support lawyer usually the same day you call.
+If you are considering either raising or lowering child support in your prior case, then our Alabama child support lawyers might be able to help.
+When you call our office, you can get a free phone consult with our child support attorney usually the same day you call.
 If it is something that you feel is worth your time and money to go back to court and modify the support, then our family law attorney can file it for you and represent you at the hearing.

 The general rule for altering support is that parents or custodians of a child under nineteen (19) years of age in Alabama may request a modification in child support whenever a change in circumstances occurs.
 Child support modifications are governed by Rule 32 of the Alabama Rules of Judicial Administration.
 Generally, a court will consider a modification request if a parent’s income changes by more than 10%.
 Other situations, like a parent paying a lot of money for a child’s medical care, can also warrant reconsidering child support amounts.